Covered in this article

 Input Metadata

-• URL - (string, required): Path of the resource relative to the base URL (https://{store_name}.myshopify.com/admin/api/{api_version}/) or full URL
+• Url - (string, required): The resource path relative to the base URL (https://{store_name}.myshopify.com/admin/api/{api_version}/) or a full URL.

-• Method - (string, required): HTTP verb to use in the request, one of GET, POST, PUT, PATCH, DELETE.
+• Method - (string, required): The HTTP method (GET, POST, PUT, PATCH, DELETE).

 Output Metadata